 - Suggest mechanisms through which the CHES Corporate/Associate Membership program can be effectively marketed.

-Membership: The Corporate/Associate Member Advisory Council will consist of 7 voting members, including;
+Membership: The Corporate/Associate Member Advisory Council will consist of 8 members, including;

 The CHES National President and the National Executive Director will be ex-officio, non-voting, members.

-Expenses: The CHES National Executive will pay costs associated with teleconference meetings.
-Special approval will be required from the CHES National Executive for any other type of expense:
+- The CHES National Office will pay costs associated with teleconference meetings.
+Teleconference meetings will be arranged through the CHES National Office.

 - Budget for Council costs will be forwarded to the CHES National Treasurer, on an annual basis, prior to the time of budget deliberation.
 Approved costs will be set into the CHES National budget.

 - Special approval will be required from the CHES National Board for any other type of expense

 Approved by the CHES Board of Directors February 2019